dineshsprabu/ruby-cheerio/README.md

 ```

-The .prop method can return the value of the attribute being passed.
+The .prop method can return the value of the attribute.
 Here 'class' is the attribute needed and 'h1' is the selector again.

 ```ruby